bytefish/bytefish.de/blog/aspnet_core_odata_error_handling.md

 author: Philipp Wagner
 summary: This article shows how to add Consistent Error Handling to an ASP.NET Core OData Service and use it in a Blazor Application.

 In this article we are going to look at one of the most important, yet underrated, aspects of any application: Error Handling and Error Messages.

 I am working on an ASP.NET Core OData application and want something similar to the Microsoft Graph API Error Handling.

-Let's see how to do it!
+This turned out to be not so easy with ASP.NET Core and I thought it makes up for a nice article.

 At the end of the article we will have a flexible approach to Error Handling in our ASP.NET Core OData application and will be able to localize the results in the Blazor Frontend, so they show up like this:

 <div style="display:flex; align-items:center; justify-content:center;margin-bottom:15px;">
     <a href="/static/images/blog/aspnet_core_odata_error_handling/localized_error_message.jpg">